 For example, Peanuts, Nuts and Sesame Seeds can be found in products such as confectionary waste, biscuit meal, animal feed blends, chocolate bars, cereal bars and some bread products) (Be aware that products described as nuts (e.g. 'Sugar Beet Nuts') must not be confused with nuts as defined above as they are not necessarily allergens.
 As part of their due diligence, Hauliers must provide clear evidence to customers of the difference)

+- Celery and products thereof

-- Celery and products thereof • Mustard and products thereof - Sulphur dioxide and sulphites at concentrations of more than 10mg/ - Lupin seeds and products thereof • Molluscs and products thereof
+- Mustard and products thereof

+- Sesame seeds and products thereof

+- Sulphur dioxide and sulphites at concentrations of more than 10mg/ kg or 10mg/litre expressed as SO2

+- Lupin seeds and products thereof

+- Molluscs and products thereof